StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 Propagation functions can be defined and used to calculate the propagated state of a component.
 Some propagation functions are installed as part of a StackPack.
 For example, Quorum based cluster propagation, which will propagate a `DEVIATING` state when the cluster quorum agrees on deviating and a `CRITICAL` state when the cluster quorum is in danger.
 You can also write your own [custom propagation functions](propagation-functions.md#create-a-custom-propagation-function).
 A full list of the propagation functions available in your StackState instance can be found in the StackState UI, go to **Settings** &gt; **Functions** &gt; **Propagation Functions**

 {% hint style="info" %}
-To specify a propagation function that should be used to calculate the propagated state a component, add the [`propagation` block](#edit-template) to the template used in topology synchronization.
+To use a propagation function other than the default auto propagation, add the [`propagation` block](#edit-template) to the template used in topology synchronization.
 {% endhint %}

 ## Custom propagation functions